 Creating your First TADS 3 Project

 If you're using Windows, there's almost nothing to this - just download the TADS 3 Author's Kit, which consists of a single .EXE file that installs everything.
-Open the installer executable (by double-clicking on it from wherever you downloaded it to), and step through the install screens.
+Open the installer executable (by double-clicking on it from the Windows desktop), and step through the install screens.
 Everything should be self-explanatory.
 When the install is finished, you're all set.

-For Macintosh and Unix systems, refer to the README file that comes with your system's download package for instructions (for Macintosh see also section b.ii below).
+For Macintosh and Unix systems, refer to the README file that comes with your system's download package for instructions.

 If you're using Windows, run TADS 3 Workbench (by selecting it from the "Start" menu group you selected during the installation process).

 - By default, Workbench will show you a "welcome" dialog asking you if you want to open an existing game or create a new one.
 Click on the button for creating a new game.

 - If you've turned off the "welcome" dialog, then select "New Project" from the Workbench "File" menu.

 In either case, this will display the New Project Wizard.
 Just step through the wizard screens to tell Workbench the name and location for your new project files.
 Workbench will automatically create all of the necessary files for your project, and it'll even compile it for you right away.

 If you're not using Workbench (either because you're not using Windows, or because you prefer working with the DOS command prompt on Windows), you'll have to create your project files manually.
 Fortunately, this isn't very hard - you just need to create two files and one subdirectory.

 First, choose the folder where you'll put your project files.
 The files and subfolder you'll create should go in this folder.

 Second, create a subfolder called "obj".
 If you're on Unix, for example, you'd type mkdir obj.